stanman71/Miranda/install.md

 ### 3 Install OpenStack and Contrail

-The following steps are performed on the newly created virtual deploy server (172.25.63.X), not on the main deploy server (172.25.1.71).
-It takes some minutes until the virtual deploy server is ready for use.
+The following steps are performed on your newly created own virtual deploy server (172.25.63.X), not on the main deployment server (172.25.1.71).
+It takes some minutes until your virtual deploy server is ready for use.

-- Check via OpenStack GUI if your personal public SSH key and the public key of the main deploy server, created under "/root/sstey/sstey-m4/terraform/setup_project", is present on the virtual deploy server.
+- Check via OpenStack GUI if your personal public SSH key and the public key of the main deployment server, created under "/root/sstey/sstey-m4/terraform/setup_project", is present on the virtual deploy server.

+       >>> Go in Project >
+                 Compute >
+                 Instances >
-       >>> Go in “Project > Compute > Instances > choose instance ‘deploy’ > go to tab ‘Log’ > click ‘Full Log’ on the right side of the window”.
+                 choose instance ‘deploy’ >
+                 go to tab ‘Log’ >
+                 click ‘Full Log’ on the right side of the window

 <p align="center">
   <img src="https://git.xantaro.net/Contrail-Factory/documentation/images/deploy_log.png">